WILR96/WILR96.github.io/os-journal/week3.md

 # Week 3
-In this week, we will be selecting various applications in order to evaluate how well the Raspberri Pi's performance is under different stress tests.
-The goal of these tests are to simulate realistic server senarios, so ive chosen open-source projects that are commonly used in real deployments.
-I've selected applications based on different workload categories: CPU, RAM, Disk I/O, Network and Server Application.
+In this week, we will be selecting various applications in order to evaluate how well the Raspberry Pi's performance is under different stress tests.
+The goal of these tests are to simulate realistic server scenarios, so ive chosen open-source projects that are commonly used in real deployments.
+I've selected applications based on different workload categories: CPU, RAM, Disk I/O, Network and Server Workload.

 ### Application Selection Matrix